EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L03/index.md

 ### Aligned rectilinear

-Aligned Rectilinear is a infill pattern that is made of parallel lines that are drawn across the interior of the model.
-The primary reason of which this infill pattern is used is to save time when printing, it has an average material consumption, and is considerably simple for the printer to print.
-Often though this infill can create issues with the first solid top layer on whether the printers path is alligned directly parallel to the infill pattern.
+Aligned Rectilinear is an infill pattern that is made of parallel lines that are drawn across the interior of the model.
+The primary reason this infill pattern is used is to save time when printing; it has an average material consumption and is considerably simple for the printer to print.
+Often, though, this infill can create issues with the first solid top layer on whether the printer's path is aligned directly parallel to the infill pattern.
 As it can leave that top with no support to print onto and bridge the gap.

 <img width="2048" height="1536" alt="aligned_rectilinearfinal-2048x1536" src="https://github.com/user-attachments/assets/ad84af50-4f3e-4f03-a7b4-e8b745069013" />

 ### Concentric

-Concentric infill has a more complex geometry model as it will take the model's direct perimeter lines and create smaller and smaller versions of that shape within itself.
+Concentric infill has a more complex geometry model, as it will take the model's direct perimeter lines and create smaller and smaller versions of that shape within itself.
 The best way to describe it is like a Russian Nesting Doll.
-Each having the same general shape only becoming smaller and smaller within itself.
-The primary use for this infill is the flexiblility of the models that it produces.
-The trade-off for this flexibility is the overall time spent printing this infill with little difference among the material actually used.
+Each has the same general shape, only becoming smaller and smaller within itself.
+The primary use for this infill is the flexibility of the models that it produces.
+The trade-off for this flexibility is the overall time spent printing this infill, with little difference in the material actually used.

 <img width="2048" height="1536" alt="aligned_rectilinearfinal-2048x1536" src="https://github.com/user-attachments/assets/ad84af50-4f3e-4f03-a7b4-e8b745069013" />